 Cattle and sheep are ruminants.
 The word “ruminant” comes from the Latin ruminare, which means “to chew over again”.
 Ruminant animals have complex digestive systems that enable them to extract all the natural goodness from their diet of grass, wildflowers and clover free from pesticides and fertiliser.
 Clever stuff.
 But by giving a ruminant animal starchy, grain-based feed to hasten the growing process, we are interfering with mother nature.

-Better for biodiversity and the environment
+Grass-fed beef & lamb is Better for biodiversity and the environment

 Our beef and lamb eat only grass, wildflowers and clovers from pastures, or lays, that are free from the chemicals that impair and compromise soil fertility.
 A natural, permanent pastureland improves the structure and stability of the soil, whilst its deep roots extract the mineral goodness that lies deeper below.
 Pasturelands extract carbon dioxide from the atmosphere which nourishes the roots and helps with river systems by preventing soil erosion and run-off.